newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/architect-license.md

 webflowId: 5f772971b0544fd3d536617b
 licenseCertificationClassification: LICENSE
 ---
-You need an architect license before offering professional services as an individual or opening an architect firm.
+You or any staff providing architectual servcies needs an architect license.

 - - -